nervosnetwork/rfcs/rfcs/0009-vm-syscalls/0009-vm-syscalls.md

 The arguments used here are:

-* `addr`: the exact same `addr` pointer as used in *Load Transaction Hash* syscall.
-* `len`: the exact same `len` pointer as used in *Load Transaction Hash* syscall.
-* `offset`: the exact same `offset` value as used in *Load Transaction Hash* syscall.
+* `addr`, `len` and `offset` follow the usage descripted in *Parital Loading* section.
-* `index`: an index value denoting the index of cells to read.
+* `index`: an index value denoting the index of entries to read.
 * `source`: a flag denoting the source of cells to locate, possible values include:
     + 1: input cells.
+    + `0x0100000000000001`: input cells with the same running script as current script
     + 2: output cells.
+    + `0x0100000000000002`: output cells with the same running script as current script
     + 3: dep cells.

-This syscall would locate a single cell in the current transaction based on `source` and `index` value, serialize the whole cell into the Molecule Encoding [1] format, then use the same step as documented in *Load Transaction Hash* syscall to feed the serialized value into VM.
+This syscall would locate a single cell in the current transaction based on `source` and `index` value, serialize the whole cell into the Molecule Encoding [1] format, then use the same step as documented in *Partial Loading* section to feed the serialized value into VM.

+This syscall might return the following errors:

-Specifying an invalid source value here would immediately trigger a VM error, specifying an invalid index value here, however, would result in `1` as return value, denoting the index used is out of bound.
-Otherwise the syscall would return `0` denoting success state.
+* An invalid source value would immediately trigger an VM error and halt execution.
+* The syscall would return with `1` as return value if the index value is out of bound.

-Note this syscall is only provided for advanced usage that requires hashing the whole cell in a future proof way.
-In practice this is a very expensive syscall since it requires serializing the whole cell, in the case of a large cell with huge data, this would mean a lot of memory copying.
-Hence CKB should charge much higher cycles for this syscall and encourage using *Load Cell By Field* syscall below.
+In case of errors, `addr` and `index` will not contain meaningful data to use.

 ### Load Cell By Field
 [load cell by field]: #load-cell-by-field